 Defending Your Self

 There is that part of us that seeks to protect our idea of “self” from attacks from other human beings.
-This part of us is highly sensitive, easily offended, feels entitled, superior, and jealous, among other motivations for defending your self at any opportunity, either real or imagined.
+This part of us is highly sensitive, easily offended, feels entitled, superior, and jealous, among other motivations for defending ourselves at any real or imagined opportunity.

 This is a natural response to particular circumstances, such as